jameshyojaelee/OmniSpatial/docs/architecture.md

 - Monotonic scale factors and valid units for spatial axes.
 - Table observation indices aligned with label masks or polygon counts.
 - Bounding box consistency between labels and imagery.
+- Provenance metadata exists and is exposed in the JSON report summaries.

 The CLI exposes these checks through `omnispatial validate`, returning exit codes suitable for CI pipelines.

 ## Viewer and Plugin

 The Next.js web viewer consumes NGFF pyramids directly in the browser using Viv and overlays observation geometry fetched via a lightweight GeoJSON API.
 The napari plugin registers a reader and dock widget so that desktop inspections stay in sync with the canonical model.

+## Adapter Runtime Improvements

+Adapters now share cached IO helpers for tabular loads to minimise repeated parsing, especially when multiple layers reference the same CSV/Parquet inputs.
+Every adapter populates provenance metadata with the files it touched, the OmniSpatial version, and any adapter-specific context so that conversions remain auditable.